julitiux/julitiux/content/posts/pro_git.md

 * Create a new branch and switch to it: 'git switch -c new-branch'.
 The -c flag stands for create, you can also use the full flag: '--create'
 * Return to your proviously checked out branch: 'git switch -'

+## Basic branching and merging

+The phrase "fast-foward" is when you try to merge one commit with a commit that can be reached by following the first commit's history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together -- this is called a "fast-forward".